Edited by: Keri Stooksbury

 To check out this section, click the buttons as shown below:

 After clicking the Flight Status button, you’ll arrive at the following screen.
-You can fill out the search fields like this:
+You can fill out the search fields by flight number and airline or click the other tab to use a city pair:

 Click Search; a returned search will look like this: